St Maarten/ St Martin History Tour

 |When||Several mornings each week|

-What to wear/ bring: The History Tour involves a minimum of two 10 minute uphill walks.
+What to wear/ bring: The History Tour involves one 10 minute uphill walk.
 Wear walking shoes, a hat and suntan lotion.
 And bring your camera :).

 Included in this trip: We’ll have cold water, and serve iced tea and iced coffee with a piece of our homemade banana bread during our snack break.

 Detailed Description of the St Maarten History Tour